ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-9-1.md

-# Advanced Techniques and Strategies for Achieving Long-Term Success through Wise Use of Time

 Achieving long-term success requires more than just managing your time effectively on a day-to-day basis.
 In this chapter, we will explore advanced techniques and strategies for achieving long-term success through wise use of time.